ResearchWatches & Clocks

 As a Mark of Esteem”

-All of the significant pieces of information have now been assessed to establish the history and provenance of this 103-year-old clock.
-This is such an important unique item, made by the disabled soldiers who have been sent to the U.K to convalesce from their most horrific injuries sustained in the battlefields of WWI.
-Regrettably we shall never know who these unnamed heroes were, but we do know their thoughts for their commanding officer, then Br General G.S.
+All of the significant pieces of information have now been assessed to establish the history and provenance of this 100-year-old clock.
+This is such an important unique item, made by the disabled soldiers who have been sent to the U.K. to convalesce from their most horrific injuries sustained in the battlefields of WWI.
+Regrettably we shall possibly never know who these unnamed heroes and artisans were, but we do know their thoughts for their commanding officer, then Br General G.S.
 Richardson, who was presented this clock “As a Mark of Esteem”.

-I now provide some specifications of the clock case, before moving onto information about Richardson himself as well and then the N.Z Convalescent Hospital at Hornchurch.
+I now provide some specifications of the clock case, before moving onto information about Richardson himself, and then the N.Z.
+Convalescent Hospital at Hornchurch.

-The clock itself ironically is a casualty due to the misplacement of the clock workings from the case.
+The clock itself, ironically, is a casualty due to the misplacement of the clock workings from the case.
 Many years ago, the clock mechanism had been removed from the clock case to allow the case to be repaired.
-The case had languished at a now deceased furniture restorer’s workshop, and recently I purchased it.
+The case had languished at a now deceased furniture restorer’s workshop, until I purchased it.

 CLOCK CASE SPECIFICATIONS: –

-Fall from the clock movement base to base of case 59” 150cm.
+Fall from the internal clock movement base to base of case: 4′ 11” (150cm)

 MAJOR – GENERAL SIR GEORGE SPAFFORD RICHARDSON

-Born in England in 1868.
-He was in the Artillery section of the British Army, and after 4 years in Gibraltar, in 1891 he got posted to N.Z and seconded to the N.Z Permanent Forces serving as a master gunner.
+Richardson was born in England in 1868.
+He was in the Artillery section of the British Army, and after 4 years in Gibraltar, in 1891 he got posted to N.Z. and seconded to the N.Z.
+Permanent Forces serving as a master gunner.
 He rose through the ranks quickly and by 1912, as a Major, he attended a Staff College in the U.K.

 HORNCHURCH

-I seek your assistance to ascertain what clock movement could/would have been used in this clock.
-I also wish to complete the clock with the appropriate movement, and intend to offer the completed clock on a long-term permanent loan to a public institution.
+I am working on ascertaining what clock dial and movement would have been fitted in this clock.
+I wish to complete and restore the clock with the appropriate movement, and intend to offer the clock on a long-term permanent loan to a public institution for all to be able to see and enjoy it.

-It is fortunate that this historical item has emerged again after 103 years.
-It acknowledges and venerates not just the recipient, but the terribly valiant inflicted Kiwi soldiers in physical and mental recovery from their most horrific injuries inflicted upon them in WW1.
+It is fortunate that this historical item has emerged again from over a century ago.
+It acknowledges and venerates not just the recipient, Richardson, but the valiant and terribly medically inflicted Kiwi soldiers during their physical and mental recovery from the most horrific injuries inflicted upon them in WWI.

 For any comments or information, please contact me at: